evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_680_SUV/_index.md

 ## Performance

-The Mercedes-Maybach EQS 680 SUV has a maximum power of 484 KW (658 hp/649 bhp) and a total torque of 950 nm (701 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 4.4 seconds and has a top speed of 210 km/h (131 mph).
+The Mercedes-Maybach EQS 680 SUV packs an impressive punch with a maximum power of 484 kW (658 hp / 649 bhp) and a commanding total torque of 950 Nm (701 ft-lb).
+This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 4.4 seconds, and it reaches a top speed of 210 km/h (131 mph), making it a standout in its class.

 ## Battery, range, and charging